Customer small business financing solutions delivered through a single, online application.

 Mid Oregon Credit Union has branches throughout Oregon in cities like Bend, Le Pine, Madras, and Prineville.
 It offers term loans, lines of credit, and real estate loans, as well as ACH services and business insurance, to business owners in the state.

-The Entrepreneurial Development Loan Fund, which provides direct loans to help start-ups, micro-enterprises, and small businesses in the Beaver State.
+The Entrepreneurial Development Loan Fund, provides direct loans to help start-ups, micro-enterprises, and small businesses in the Beaver State.

 Mercy Corps Northwest provides loans to traditionally underserved small businesses along with training and mentorship.